-- Summer jobs was #1 activity that young people would support to improve education and empower local youth.
+- Summer jobs was the #1 activity that young people support to support and empower local youth.

-- 87% said they wanted to be a part of improving their neighborhoods.
-Only 17% are involved with local organization or neighborhood group.
+- 87% of young people said they want to be a part of improving their neighborhoods.
+Only 17% are involved with local organizations or neighborhood groups.

 - As demonstrated by research and broader context: